-Canon 100D versus Canon 1300D
+Canon 100D vs 1300D

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1300D is notably larger (22 percent) than the Canon 100D.
 Moreover, the 1300D is markedly heavier (19 percent) than the 100D.
 In this context, it is worth noting that neither the 100D nor the 1300D are weather-sealed.

-The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
-Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
-On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.
+The size of the sensor inside a digital camera is one of the key determinants of image quality.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
+Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
+On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.